 You will need to start a "low residue diet".

-A low residue diet is a diet low in fibre.
+A low residue diet is a diet low in fiber.
 This includes food like:

-You will be best to avoid the following foods before your colonoscopy:
+You will want to avoid the following foods before your colonoscopy:

 The day before your colonoscopy, you should: